rodickmini/rodickmini.github.io/blogs/2024-10-18-how-to-improve-spoken-english.md

 If you want to speak good English, you must gain your time on implicit knowledge while reduce time on activities that result in explicit knowledge.

-## Three ways to improve your English speaking skills
+## Chapter 2: Three ways to improve your English speaking skills

 ### Method 1: Listen to English conversations

 When you're listening to an English conversation, the unconscious part of your brain is learning English without  awareness.
 You can listen English through podcasts or from a Youtube channel on whatever the topics you're interested in.
 After a period of time you spend on listening, you will learn so many methods that other people express a certain idea.
-And when it's time for you to output, you'll have so many matetials to choose.
-So, the right way to build implicit knowledge is not by studying, but by experience and practice.
+And when it's time for you to output, you'll have so many matetials to choose from.

 ### Method 2: Practice speaking English